 5.2 Flavor Adjustments

-- Enhancing chocolate flavors: Consider incorporating a splash of espresso coffee or a few teaspoons of dark chocolate syrup to intensify the chocolate taste.
+- Enhancing chocolate flavors: A dash of espresso or some dark chocolate syrup can boost the chocolate taste.

 6. Creative Uses for Chocolate Whipped Cream Frosting